AlMuhannaMH/washosh/README.md

 ## Database creation

-### - Run the following comand to create the db in your pg server
+### - Run the following command to create the DB in your pg server

 - ```rails db:reset``` wish does runs db:drop, db:setup

 ## Database initialization

-### - Run the following comand to migrate the db
+### - Run the following command to migrate the DB

 - ```rails db:migrate``` wich does runs migrations for the current env that have not run yet

 ## Deployment instructions

-- Please rever to **[Deployment on Rails 5](https://devcenter.heroku.com/articles/getting-started-with-rails5)** in heroku website to see the nessety instructions step in order to deploy the application
+- Please refer to **[Deployment on Rails 5](https://devcenter.heroku.com/articles/getting-started-with-rails5)** in Heroku website to see the necessity instructions step in order to deploy the application

 ---